jax_utils package

 The

-last cost values are saved in memory and the stopping condition is raised when the delta between the min and max of these values is below a threshold i.e., when:all(maximum(last_window_length_costs) - minimum(last_window_length_costs) < absolute_tolerance + relative_tolerance * minimum(last_window_length_costs))
+window_lengthlast cost values are saved in memory and the stopping condition is raised when the delta between the min and max of these values is below a threshold i.e., when:all(maximum(last_window_length_costs) - minimum(last_window_length_costs) < absolute_tolerance + relative_tolerance * minimum(last_window_length_costs))- Parameters:

 relative_tolerance (jnp.ndarray) – relative tolerance for cost variations.
 Default is 1e-6.